I'm Fukuko, Culinary experienced Japanese chef as well as a Sake sommelier.

-Throughout my career as the flight attendant, I learnt a lot, such as hospitality and skills in serving wine, sake and other alcoholic beverages in order to make all the passengers in first class feel comfortable during their flight – and it is those experiences that led me to the food industry.
+Throughout my career as the flight attendant, I learned a lot, such as hospitality and skills in serving wine, sake and other alcoholic beverages in order to make all the passengers in first-class feel comfortable during their flight – and it is those experiences that led me to the food industry.

 2000 Moved to NY

-I lived in New York City for 8 years, and Chicago for 2 years – in total 10 years in the US, due to my husbands business relocation.
+I lived in New York City for 8 years, and Chicago for 2 years – in total of 10 years in the US, due to my husband's business relocation.
 It was an enjoyable life, and quite a variety of foods.
-So I decided to study about food and so enrolled on a Diploma of Culinary Art program at Institute of Culinary Education (also an M.A of Food Studies) at the New York University.
+So I decided to study about food and so enrolled in a Diploma of Culinary Art program at the Institute of Culinary Education (also an M.A of Food Studies) at New York University.

-What I learnt at Institute of Culinary Education:
+What I learned at the Institute of Culinary Education: